 Don’t get taken by surprise by PayPal’s international fees.
 Here’s all you need to know.

-Sending money to or from [country]?
+Sending money from Australia?
 TransferWise could save you up to 8x versus your bank

 Before you get started, a word.